Skip Navigation

 FMCF 101 Training for Vendors Training material that gives vendors the information needed to locate, define and restate the purpose of each FMCF artifact and design FM Solutions/Services that conform to the FMCF.

-FMCF Version 2.0 Release Notes A summary of the updates and clarifications made to the FMCF components Version 2.0.
+FMCF FY 2024 Release Notes A summary of the updates made to the FMCF components in the FY 2024 release.

 FMCF Archive